C4Q/AC3.2-NSURLSession/README.md

 2. **Wait**
 3. When it starts boiling, add the pasta
 4. **Wait**
-5. Strain the pasta when its done cooking
+5. Strain the pasta when it is done cooking

 But doing things one after another like this, referred to as _serial_ execution, would take a very long time, despite the guarantee that everything necessary will be done by a certain time.
 Not only would it take a long time, there would be stretches of time where you were doing _nothing_... just standing there, staring at a pot of water.
 A much more efficient way of doing is through doing _concurrent_ operations: